wildfauve/slate/source/index.html.md

 # Introduction

-Welcome to the LIC API Documentation.
+Welcome to the LIC MINDAInfo API Documentation.
+The documentation is separated into sections describing specific resources.
+You should read the Authorisation section first.